MAYANK0001000/Predictive_Analysis_Mayank_Ojha/README.md

 ---

-# Predictive Analysis End Project Guide
+# Predictive Analysis Project Guide

 This guide helps convert Labelstudio export and video data into YOLO training data, train a YOLO model, and validate it using uploaded videos.